Graph Settings

 Moving average

 If this option is checked, Beeminder will plot a purple line that represents the moving average of your data, in addition to your line type and the purple swath (if enabled).
 The graph below has a line type of none and the moving average enabled to highlight the overall trend, rather than the specific datapoints each day.
+The moving average can be used alongside steppy/rosy/none and the purple swath.

 Screenshot of a graph with the moving average enabled, showing the true trend of the data